Publish content once.

 Your data stays connected

 Polls collect first-party audience data.
-Google Sheets refresh on a schedule.
-Monitored URLs watch external sources for when they publish new numbers.
+Charts visualize numbers that update on a schedule.
+Monitored pages watch external sources for when they publish new numbers.

 02